Summary

 Scholastic Teachables

-Platform that provides a vast library of educational resources, including printable materials created by teachers and vetted by experts; offshoot of the Scholastic Corporation.
+Platform providing a vast library of educational resources, including printable materials created by teachers and vetted by experts; an offshoot of the Scholastic Corporation.

 All Kids Network